Metra Electric District: Service

+Trains operate at a maximum speed of 65 mph; as of February 2024, work is underway to increase the maximum speed to 79 mph, with an increase to 90 mph in certain sections potentially following.

 History

 Steam era

 The line was built by the Illinois Central Railroad, one of the first commuter services outside the major metropolitan areas of the northeastern United States.
 It opened on July 21, 1856 between the IC's then-downtown station, Great Central Station, (now Millennium Station) and Hyde Park.
 Part of the line was elevated for the World's Columbian Exposition of 1893 in Jackson Park.

 The line predates the 1871 Great Chicago Fire, and ran on a trestle just offshore in Lake Michigan.
 After the fire, remains of buildings destroyed by the fire were dumped into the lake, creating landfill that forms the foundation of Grant Park, which the Metra Electric District runs through.

 Two branches were added: from Brookdale southeast to South Chicago in the early 1880s, and from Kensington southwest to Blue Island in the early 1890s, both later electrified along with the main line.

 When the IC moved its intercity operations to Central Station in 1893, it built Randolph Street Terminal on the former site of Great Central to handle its growing commuter operations.